fluxninja/aperture/docs/content/reference/policies/mixin.md

 You can use a specific Aperture
-[GitHub repository](https://github.com/fluxninja/aperture) branch instead of _main_, for example, _stable/v0.2.x_, or even a specific release tag for example, _v0.2.2_ to match your Aperture Controller installation version.
+[GitHub repository](https://github.com/fluxninja/aperture) branch instead of `main`, for example, `stable/v0.2.x`, or even a specific release tag, for example, `v0.2.2` to match your Aperture Controller installation version.

 :::